meutraa/mm/README.md

 by time).

 ###### Planned
-* Always less than 250 lines of code.
 * Syncing all message history without gaps.
 * Swap exchange token for access token when access token expires.